ChristianPala/data_challenge_3_project/README.md

 Run these commands to install all the required libraries:

-If you have mambaforge installed we recommend to use that, as it is much faster than conda.
+If you have mambaforge installed we recommend it, as it is much faster than conda.
 `mamba install scikit-learn xgboost pandas matplotlib seaborn hyperopt tabulate numpy nltk scipy igraph tqdm networkx karateclub shap mlxtend openpyxl`
 Other libraries not available with conda or mamba:
 `pip install tsfel`